CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 3. Klipper client for Raspberry Pi
 4. Web interface (OctoPrint, Mainsail, Fluidd)
 5. Moonraker API (if using Mainsail or Fluidd)
-6. Kiauh Klipper installation and update tool (this tool will allow you to install, update, and remove all the software you will need)
+6. Kiauh (Klipper Insallation and Update Helper) - will be used to install all the required software on the Raspberry Pi

 ## Step 1 - Setting up the Raspberry Pi